antd vs react-table vs react-data-table-component vs @material-table/core vs mui-datatables vs react-bootstrap-table-next

 • @material-table/core:

-Choose @material-table/core if you need a straightforward and easy-to-use table component that integrates well with Material-UI.
-It is ideal for projects that already use Material-UI and require a quick setup with built-in features like sorting, filtering, and pagination.
+Choose @material-table/core if you need a simple and customizable table with built-in support for editing, sorting, and pagination.
+It is ideal for projects that require quick setup and a clean design with Material-UI integration.

 • mui-datatables:

-Opt for mui-datatables if you want a highly customizable table solution that works seamlessly with Material-UI.
-It provides advanced features like server-side pagination and custom rendering, making it a good choice for applications that require extensive data manipulation.
+Opt for mui-datatables if you want a feature-rich table component that is easy to set up and customize.
+It provides built-in support for filtering, sorting, and pagination, making it a great choice for applications that need advanced table functionalities without extensive configuration.

 • react-bootstrap-table-next: